dawaCare/django-test/README.md

-# Pre-production environment for testing deployment
+# Production environment for Django

-#This is a test environment for Django.